-Natashya Armer-Giardina has been part of the Kennesaw State University Department of Theatre and Performance Studies as part-time faculty since January, 2006.
+Natashya Armer-Giardina is the 2017 Kennesaw State University Part-Time Faculty Award recipient.
+She has been part of the Kennesaw State University Department of Theatre and Performance Studies as part-time faculty since January, 2006.
 She was the first faculty member (full or part-time) in the College of the Arts to earn certification for teaching online, and continues to be a leader in distance learning.

-She continues her professional career in Atlanta, Georgia teaching, coaching, doing theatre, on-camera and voice-over work.
+She continues her professional teaching & performing career in Atlanta, Georgia.
+Most recently, Natashya has taken on an additional part-time teaching position with Cornerstone Preparatory Academy in Acworth, GA.
+She has also completed a handful of local video, film and voice-over projects.
 Past experiences include performing and teaching in the Chicago area for Our Town Productions, a professional theatre in Downers Grove, Illinois, and the Rialto Square Theatre in Joliet, Illinois.
 In completion of her master of fine arts in acting in DeKalb, Illinois at Northern Illinois University in May 2004, Armer-Giardina had the extraordinary experience to study and perform in Russia with the acclaimed Moscow Art Theatre.